jnozzi/cocoadev.com/markdown/HowToPrintMultipleImagesWithoutALargeNSView.md

-I have an General/NSView with an General/NSImage as background and some text that will display someones address from a database.
+I have an NSView with an NSImage as background and some text that will display someones address from a database.

-Lets say the user wants to print ONE of these off, well that would be easy i presume i just print the General/NSView.
+Lets say the user wants to print ONE of these off, well that would be easy i presume i just print the NSView.

 But if the user wants to print out 50....

-a) I make another huge General/NSView, copy the contents of the original General/NSView (each with the text slightly modified), then print the whole ugly pointless (and probably slow) thing out.
+a) I make another huge NSView, copy the contents of the original NSView (each with the text slightly modified), then print the whole ugly pointless (and probably slow) thing out.

 b) I make some code (psudo) such as...